 …Which works out as a pretty decent ratio of 3.12 tonnes per person.

 Two facts that led us to strongly suspect that someone, somewhere, that isn’t Pret, is offering high-quality nosh to the people of the Square Mile.
 And upon closer inspection, it seems there’s quite a few such places.

 So here they are, the finest restaurants in the City of London…

 CHINESE FROM THE LAUDED A.WONG: KYM’S

-It’s the younger sister of Michelin-starred A Wong – an opulently-designed Chinese, boasting it’s own fully-grown Blossom tree.
-Like it’s sister, the food takes inspiration from all regions of China, although always with a new, creative twist.
+It’s the younger sister of Michelin-starred A Wong – an opulently-designed Chinese restaurant, boasting its own fully-grown Blossom tree.
+Like its sister, the food takes inspiration from all regions of China, although always with a new, creative twist.
 The cocktails are also Chinese-inspired, alongside Chinese lager, and a mix of New and Old World wines.
 READ MORE.

 Address: 19 Bloomberg Arcade, EC4N 8AR

 THE HOME OF NOSE-TO-TAIL EATING: ST. JOHN, SMITHFIELD

 Sliiiightly pushing the geographical boundaries of the City of London, but remaining firmly on the list by virtue of it being one of the most incredible restaurants in London, full stop(.)
 The former townhouse/smokehouse/greenhouse now plays host to a restaurant that champions the use of offal and unusual cuts of animals – and has received a Michelin star for its troubles.
 READ MORE.